 The Logbook contains entries for notes you added as well as each time you received a low or high glucose alarm.
-If you would like to view a different day, tap the 📄 symbol or use the arrows.
-To add a note to a Logbook entry, tap on the entry and then tap the
+If you would like to view a different day, tap the symbol or use the arrows.
+To add a note to a Logbook entry, tap on the entry and then tap the symbol.
+Select your note information and tap DONE.

-To add a note that is independent of a Logbook entry, tap the 🖍 symbol on the main Logbook screen.
-Tap the 📄 symbol if you want to add a note on a different date.
+To add a note that is independent of a Logbook entry, tap the symbol on the main Logbook screen.
+Tap the symbol if you want to add a note on a different date.